Karol0801/Matrix-Calculus/README.md

-# Matrix-Calculus-and-Multivariate-Statistics
+# Matrix Calculus and Multivariate Statistics

 This repository hosts programs developed for the "Matrix Calculus and Multivariate Statistics" course at AGH University during the academic year 2023/2024.
-The programms are written along with paula078.
+The programms are written along with <a href="https://github.com/paula078">paula078</a>.

 ### Program 1: Matrix Multiplication Methods Implementation